Bahama woodstar: Taxonomy

 Hummingbirds are the second most abundant group of avian families, having approximately 338 different recognized species.
 Due to its recent divergence between lineages, the many clades within this group are constantly under close scrutiny and rearrangement.
 The Bahama woodstar in particular belongs to the "bee clade", the youngest and most extensively diversifying clade.
 A characteristic of this clade is the fact that males use their tails to make sounds.
 Relationships between species and genera of this clade are still being re-evaluated.

 The Bahama woodstar is one of the species which has been recently re-evaluated, having used to contain two subspecies of woodstars: Nesophlox evelynae evelynae and Nesophlox "evelynae" lyura (also known as the Inagua woodstar).
 However, hummingbird species can be separated depending on morphological differences in tail shape and presence or absence of iridescent feathers, both known to play a role in sexual selection.
 For this reason, the Inagua woodstar, formerly considered a subspecies, is now a species in itself (Nesophlox lyrura).
 It has a fully iridescent crown and a more lyre-shaped tail than the Bahama woodstar.

 This species was formerly placed in the genus Calliphlox.
 A molecular phylogenetic study published in 2014 found that the genus Calliphlox was polyphyletic.
 In the revised classification to create monophyletic genera, the Bahama woodstar was moved to the resurrected genus Nesophlox.

 Description

 The Bahama woodstar is a small hummingbird, growing to be only about 8 to 9.5 cm in length.
 These birds weigh around 2.4 to 3 g.
 Their backs are green and gold, with olive-buff underparts, and flanks fading into white (males) or cinnamon (females).
 Wings are brown and their tails appear a blackish-purple.
 Males have a fork-shaped tail while females display a more rounded tail with wider feathers.
-Males have bright purple iridescent gorgets lined with a white stripe, which dull out as breeding season ends.
+Males have bright purple iridescent gorgets (when accurately exposed to sunlight) lined with a white stripe, which dull out as breeding season ends.
 Females do not have the purple throat or white stripe.
 Both males and females have black, slightly curved bills and black feet.